 preface

-This work-in-progress will ultimately serve as a textbook for introductory undergraduate courses in data sciences.
+This work-in-progress will ultimately serve as a textbook for introductory undergraduate courses in data sciences, and is particularly aimed at students in the liberal arts.
 No prior knowledge of computer programming is presumed, though, ideally, students will have had college algebra (or its equivalent) and an introductory course in statistics, methods, or data analysis.

-Data science is still a new field of study, and there are multiple approaches to teaching it and to its place in the college curriculum.
-This book is intended to serve courses such as the Introduction to Data Science at the Wilkes Honors College of Florida Atlantic University which, in turn, has drawn from data science classes at the universities of North Carolina, British Columbia, Duke, Maryland, Wisconsin, Stanford, BYU, Harvard, and UC Berkeley At each of these schools, the Introduction to Data Science appears, to my eyes at least, closer to Statistics than to Computer Science.
+Data science is still a relatively new field of study, and there are multiple approaches to teaching it and to its place in the college curriculum.
+This book is intended to serve courses such as Introduction to Data Science at the Wilkes Honors College of Florida Atlantic University which, in turn, was initially based on data science classes at the universities of North Carolina, British Columbia, Duke, Maryland, Wisconsin, Stanford, BYU, Harvard, and UC Berkeley.
+At each of these schools, the Introduction to Data Science is, to my eyes at least, closer to Statistics than to Computer Science.

 some features of the text

-There are a number of different approaches to teaching data science.
+There are a number of different approaches to teaching data science for the liberal arts.
 The present text includes several distinguishing features.

 R